andreaferretti/factor-tutorial/README.md

 This `\` word requires a little explanation.
 It works like a sort of escape, allowing us to put a reference to the next word on the stack, without executing it.
 This is exactly what we need, because `edit` is a word that takes words themselves as arguments.
 This mechanism is similar to quotations, but while a quotation creates a new anonymous function, here we are directly refering to the word `multiple?`.

-Back to our task, you may notice that the words `[2,b]`, `multiple?` and `exists?` are just helper functions that you may not want to expose directly.
+Back to our task, you may notice that the words `[2,b]` and `multiple?` are just helper functions that you may not want to expose directly.
 To hide them from view, you can wrap them in a private block like this

     <PRIVATE

     : [2,b] ( n -- {2,...,n} ) 2 swap [a,b] ; inline

     : multiple? ( a b -- ? ) swap divisor? ; inline

-    : exists? ( seq pred: ( elt -- ? ) -- ? ) find nip >boolean ; inline

     PRIVATE>